tez-capital/docs.tez.capital_content/en/tezbake/tutorials/how-to-bake-ghostnet.md

 ## Preparation

-Installing BakeBuddy CLI (bb-cli) and using it to setup your Tezos baker is very simple.
+Installing TezBake CLI and using it to setup your Tezos baker is very simple.
 You will need the following tools:

 1. Spare computer or existing computer with Linux installed.
 We recommend Ubuntu Linux.